abdulmanan69/p2pchat/README.md

    - Verify RLS policies are correctly configured
    - Ensure the `signals` table has the correct schema
    - Check that you're using the anon key and not the service key
+   - **"null value in column 'id' violates not-null constraint"**: The ID column is not configured for auto-increment (see SUPABASE_SETUP.md)

 ### Debugging Steps